-Property Insurance.
-ISO commercial property insurance is a form comprised of the following documents combined to make the policy: the Declarations Page (ISO form IL 00 19, or a variation) (form posted on ACREL Website); the Common Policy Conditions (IL 00 17); the Building and Personal Property Coverage Form (form attached to this Article); the Commercial Property Conditions (CP 10 90) (form attached to this Article); optional coverage endorsements: e.g., Business Income (And Extra Expense) Coverage Form (form posted on ACREL Website), the Ordinance or Law Coverage endorsement (form posted on ACREL Website), or Debris Removal Additional Insurance endorsement (form posted on ACREL Website); one of the 3 Causes of Loss Forms: (CP 10 10, 10 20 or 10 30) (the 10 30 is posted on ACREL Website); and loss payee or additional insured endorsement: e.g., Loss Payable Provisions or Additional Insured - Building Owner (form attached to this Article).
+46 Property Insurance.
+ISO commercial property insurance is a form comprised of the following documents combined to make the policy: the Declarations Page (ISO form IL 00 19, or a variation); the Common Policy Conditions (IL 00 17); the Building and Personal Property Coverage Form (form attached to this Article); the Commercial Property Conditions (CP 10 90) (form attached to this Article); optional coverage endorsements: e.g., Business Income (And Extra Expense) Coverage Form, the Ordinance or Law Coverage endorsement, or Debris Removal Additional Insurance endorsement; one of the 3 Causes of Loss Forms: (CP 10 10, 10 20 or 10 30); and loss payee or additional insured endorsement: e.g., Loss Payable Provisions or Additional Insured - Building Owner (form attached to this Article).

-Property Insurance - "Causes of Loss".
+47 Property Insurance - "Causes of Loss".
 Outdated terminology requiring that the policy provide "all risks" or "fire and extended coverage" is often used in contracts.
 "All risks" denoted property insurance covering losses arising from any fortuitous cause except those that are specifically excluded and is currently called "Special Form" or "Special Causes of Loss Form."
 "Extended coverage" refers to an endorsement that was once added to a standard fire policy to cover the perils now insured under ISO's Basic Causes of Loss Form.
 Since the extended coverage endorsement is no longer used, a better approach to requiring this coverage is to refer to the ISO "Basic," "Broad," or "Special" Causes of Loss Form.
-Prior property insurance used the terms "risk" and "perils."
-Pre-"causes of loss" property insurance was written either on a "named peril" basis which insured property against loss or damage from causes of loss expressly excluded.
+Prior property insurance forms used the terms "risk" and "perils."
+Pre-"causes of loss" property insurance was written either on a "named peril" basis which insured property against loss or damage from causes of loss expressly enumerated in the policy or an "all risks" basis, which insured property against loss or damage from all causes of loss except those which were expressly excluded.
 "Fire and extended coverage" insurance was a named peril property insurance.